THE EXORCISM OF EMILY ROSE

 The Archdiocese of the Catholic church, however, just wants a winning lawyer and, through her law firm, hires Erin Bruner (Laura Linney: CONGO, PRIMAL FEAR, ABSOLUTE POWER, THE MOTHMAN PROPHECIES, THE LIFE OF DAVID GALE, MYSTIC RIVER).

 Erin is not religious and refers to herself as an agnostic.
 Her claim to fame was the unbelievable win for her last client, who almost certainly was a murderer: even Erin seems to think so.
 The church wants her, in all likelihood, because they doubt the innocence of Father Moore.
-This seems even more likely when the church demands that Father Moore not be allowed to testify and asks that he quietly accepts a plea agreement.
-Erin doesn't want the case but makes a deal that, if she wins it, then she gets the long withheld and oh-so-valuable "Partnership" in the firm: the Holy Grail MacGuffin of many a court room drama.
+This seems even more likely when the church demands that Father Moore not be allowed to testify, asking that he quietly accepts a plea agreement.
+Erin doesn't want the case but makes a deal with her firm that, if she wins it, then she gets the long withheld and oh-so-valuable "Partnership" in the firm: the Holy Grail MacGuffin of many a court room drama.

 When Erin visits Father Moore in his holding cell, she finds that he won't accept any pleas from the prosecutor's office.
 What's more, he wants to testify.
 Why?
 "Because Emily's story must be told."